 Recipe – For getting your sourdough starter started

-Begin and feed your starter with equal parts water and flour.
+Begin by mixing equal parts water and flour.
 That is,

-Cover jar with a cheese cloth and rubber band or slightly leave lid ajar.
+Cover jar with a cheese cloth and rubber band or slightly leave lid ajar and leave it at room temperature.

-You’ll know the sourdough is ready when you notice a rise in your starter dough since your last feeding.
+You’ll know the sourdough is ready when you notice a rise in your starter dough since your last feeding, typically doubling in size.
 The starter should also be looking very bubbly — even frothy.
 If you stir the starter, it will be webbed with bubbles.
 It should also be smelling quite sour and pungent.

 Maintaining Your Sourdough Starter

 Don’t freak!
-You don’t have to feed it 2 times a day forever.. read up and you’ll see.
+You don’t have to feed it daily forever, read up and you’ll see.
 After you’ve started your starter as it should be bubbly and ready to go, you can start maintaining it in a way that that best meets your cooking needs.

 How Much To Feed Your Starter